massdriver-cloud/application-examples/k8s/rails-spree/operator.md

 # Ruby on Rails 7 Demo on Kubernetes

-This runs a demo of the Spree Starter.
+This runs a demo of the e-commerce platform [Spree](https://github.com/massdriver-cloud/spree_starter)

 The admin email and password can be set via secrets added on this bundle: